-Most of the papers concerned with error estimates for convection-dominated problems prove global bounds that depend on norms of the solution of the continuous problem over the full domain where the equations are defined.
-Then, these global estimates are only meaningful for globally smooth solutions.
+Most of the papers concerned with error estimates for convection dominated problems prove global bounds that depend on norms of the solution of the continuous problem over the full domain where the equations are defined.
+Then, these global estimates are only meaningful for global smooth solutions.
 On the contrary, local estimates indicate that the methods are able to produce accurate approximations in regions where the solution is locally smooth.
-More precisely, in general, one can choose some maximal subset that excludes all layers and prove bounds in terms of norms restricted to this subset, by means of cut-off functions [127, Part III, Theorem 3.41].
+More precisely, in general, one can choose some maximal subset that excludes all layers and prove bounds in terms of norms restricted to this subset, by means of cut-off functions [104, Theorem 3.41].
 Most of the local bounds existing in the literature are for steady-state problems and even in that case the results are not complete.
-In [49], the authors used weighted norms for a CIP method and obtain local error estimates.
-For the case of the SUPG method and steady-state convection-diffusion-reaction problems, a local estimate was derived for the first time in [123].
-In [104, 124, 143, 144], see also [127], a modified SUPG method that adds artificial crosswind diffusion to the classical SUPG method is analyzed for linear finite elements.
+In [35], the authors used weighted norms for a continuous interior penalty method and obtain local error estimates.
+For the case of the SUPG method and steady-state convection-diffusion-reaction problems in [85, 101, 119, 120] (see also [104]) a modified SUPG method that adds artificial crosswind diffusion to the classical SUPG method is analyzed and only the case of linear finite elements is considered.
+Moreover, there are no references concerning local bounds for the SUPG method since the eighties-nineties till the recent reference [47].
+There, the local error analysis for general order finite elements and for the classical SUPG method for the steady-state case is developed.
 In case of evolutionary problems, the results are even more scarce.
-The SUPG method with spacetime finite elements was studied in [123].
-In [62], local bounds are obtained when the SUPG method is combined with the backward Euler scheme.
+In [47], local bounds are obtained when the SUPG method is combined with the backward Euler scheme applied to evolutionary convection-diffusion-reaction equations.
 The arguments used in the proof lead to proposals for the stabilization parameter that depend on the length of the time step.
-However, numerical experiments show that local bounds seem to hold true also with a stabilization parameter depending only on the spatial mesh width and with other time integrators.
-Then, the question of getting local bounds with a stabilization parameter independent of the length of the time step and the extension to others than the backward Euler method remain as open problems.
+However, numerical experiments show that local bounds seem to hold true both with a stabilization parameter depending only on the spatial mesh grid and with other time integrators.
+Then, the question of getting local bounds with a stabilization parameter independent of the length of the time step and the extension to other than the backward Euler method remain as open problems.

-▶ A further development of techniques for local finite element error analysis is necessary.
+► A further development of techniques for local finite element error analysis is necessary.